Bkeskin10/Fair-Employment-For-Workers-as-a-Contractor/README.md

 # Fair-Employment-For-Workers-as-a-Contractor
 #THE SCOPE OF THE PROJECT

  This project aims to create an application for contractor workers in the Bay Area

-#TEAM OF THE PROJECT
+#THE TEAM OF THE PROJECT

-  Burak Keskin
+  1. Burak Keskin
-  Asif Keynes
+  2. Asif Keynes
-  Prakash Sanjit
+  3. Prakash Sanjit
-  Joanna Chen
+  4. Joanna Chen